 For a family of four in Pennsylvania, the report puts the total is just over $80,000 a year, a number that drops to just under $65,000 once federal tax credits are factored in.
 By comparison, the federal poverty level for a family of four is $26,600.

-Add the 636,000 Pennsylvania households in poverty to the state’s 1.4 million ALICE households, and a full 2 million households, or 39% of the state total, are falling short of economic security, the report says.
+Add the 636,000 Pennsylvania households in poverty to the state’s 1.4 million ALICE households, and a full 2 million households, or 39% of the state total, were falling short of economic security in 2021, the report says.

 That percentage had begun to fall in 2019, but reversed course during the pandemic.
 As a result, it is essentially unchanged since 2018; the raw numbers underlying it are slightly larger, reflecting population growth.